Philip Roessler, Co-Director

-Philip Roessler is an Assistant Professor in the Department of Government at William & Mary as well as the Director of the Center for African Development (CAD) at the Institute for the Theory and Practice of International Relations (ITPIR) at W&M.
+Philip Roessler is an Assistant Professor in the Department of Government at William & Mary as well as the Director of the Center for African Development (CAD) at the Global Research Institute at W&M.

 New research projects address other big questions in the study of development, including: the effects of the mobile phone revolution on women’s empowerment; the impact of Chinese investment and development projects on state capacity and legitimacy; and the causes and consequences of regional inequality in Africa.